HomeGuidesAPI ReferenceChangelog

 }

-Set the Correct Utility
+Set the correct utility

-For this tutorial, we are assuming the customer's Utility (LSE) is "Sonoma Clean Power".
-To set this on the customer's Account, we grab the lseId
+For this tutorial, we are assuming the customer's utility (LSE) is "Sonoma Clean Power".
+To set this on the customer's account, grab the lseId field in the results and pass it in using the Account Property API:

-PUT /rest/v1/accounts/pid/gdn-fst-eg-01/properties
+PUT /rest/v1/accounts/pid/forecast-savings-example/properties

 {